Effect-TS/effect/docs/modules/ReadonlyArray.ts.md

 ## dedupe

-Remove duplicates from am `Iterable`, keeping the first occurrence of an element.
+Remove duplicates from an `Iterable`, preserving the order of the first occurrence of each element.
+The equivalence used to compare elements is provided by `Equal.equivalence()` from the `Equal` module.

 **Signature**